vshn/signalilo/README.md

 ## Integration to Prometheus/Alertmanager.

 The `/webhook` accepts alerts in the [format of Alertmanager][webhook_format].
-The following Alertmanager is an example taken from a Signalilo installation on OpenShift.
+The following Alertmanager configuration is an example taken from a Signalilo installation on OpenShift.

     global:
       resolve_timeout: 5m